-Following the biggest Nintendo console release ever, early adopters of the Nintendo Switch have noticed connection issues with the left Joy-Con, but not the right Joy-Con.
+Following the biggest Nintendo console release ever, early adopters of the Nintendo Switch noticed connection issues with the left Joy-Con, but not the right Joy-Con.
 Why would this be the case?
 Both Joy-Cons feature the same Broadcom Bluetooth transceiver, after all.

 Why do I have connection issues with my left Joy-Con?